fastapi/sqlmodel/docs/tutorial/create-db-and-table-with-db-browser.md

 ## Create the Table again, with SQL

-Now, to see how is it that SQL works, let's create the table again, but with SQL.
+Now, to see how SQL works, let's create the table again, but with SQL.

 Click the <kbd>Close Database</kbd> button again.